5 Budget Travel Tips To Japan

 Budgeting on a trip is tough and might seem like you are compromising on certain luxuries.
 However, my trip to Japan certainly beat that myth.

-Our party of 6 first travelled from Singapore to Osaka before taking the Shinkansen (bullet train) to Tokyo.
+Our party of 6 first travelled to Osaka before taking the Shinkansen (bullet train) to Tokyo.
 Japan is a beautiful country all year round and we managed to catch their New Year holiday during our 1 week trip from 28 December - 3 January.

 1. JR Pass